Koh Tao • The world’s most popular Scuba Diver training location

 Unlike other islands in Thailand, Koh Tao can be visited all year round.
 We are extremely lucky to be typically blessed with clear skies and beautiful sunshine.
 The cool breeze from the ocean helps in keeping temperatures bearable.
 Should the weather be windy on certain days, there is always a calm area tucked away, in order to keep us diving every day.

 The island boasts natural beauty both above and below the water; however it’s what’s underneath the ocean that it is most famous for.
 Its stunning coral reefs and abundant marine life have been attracting divers to the area for over 35 years.

-With the dive industry thriving, Koh Tao has become one of the leading tropical locations for diver education.
+With the dive industry thriving, Koh Tao has become one of the leading tropical locations for PADI Diving Courses and diver education.
 It’s clear to see why Koh Tao certifies more students worldwide, more than any other location year after year.
 Having a perfect balance of beginner to advanced level dive sites, it’s almost as though the island was made for teaching diving.

 Our shallow dive sites and little to no currents mean you will be learning to teach in near perfect conditions.
 This will allow you to build a strong foundation when it comes to training, which you can build upon later in more challenging environments.
 When it comes to continuing education, Koh Tao offers plenty of suitable locations to meet all your scuba diving needs.

 With over 26 dive sites surrounding Koh Tao, it’s easy to see why people flock here to dive each year.
 From deep underwater rock pinnacles to shallow sandy bays; shipwrecks to caves and swim-thru’s, it is truly a scuba divers playground.

 A wide choice of island activities